10 Things I Learnt from General Assembly’s User Experience Design Immersive Course

 3. Answers are not set in stone

-In earlier lessons, I used to raise questions like “but my interviewee said this instead” or “how can we prove that our research supports this idea”.
 There were times when I got so stuck on a problem that I just sat in my seat fidgeting.
-Amen.
+Amen to that…

-Surely, this is a deep transformation that couldn’t have taken place in three months, but is one that wouldn’t have started if not for this course.
+This was a deep transformation beyond those 3 months, but it’s one that wouldn’t have occurred if not for this course.

 4. Begin with the problem in mind